wp-plugins/leaflet-maps-marker/readme.txt

 Copyright 2011-2012, Robert Harm, All Rights Reserved

 == Upgrade Notice ==
-= v3.1 =
+= v3.2 =
+support for responsive templates, conditional css loading and more - see http://www.mapsmarker.com/v3.2 for more details = v3.1 =
 highlight: better performance by loading javascripts in footer and only if shortcode is used - see http://www.mapsmarker.com/v3.1 for more details
 = v3.0 =